rubisco-sfa/elm2ilamb_wkflow/README.md

 * --numcc : number of concurrent processes
 * --cmip  : rewrite model simulations following CMIP conventions
 * --ilmab : rewrite model variables following CMIP conventions for analysis in ILAMB
+* --addfxflds : only rewrite the two fixed datasets "sftlf" and "areacella" and exit.
+Default they won't be written out